EwanColquhoun/e-logbook/README.md

 # E-Logbook (WIP)

-A project site set up using Minimize framwork and Django to store a Pilot's logbook electronically.
+A project site set up using Materialize framwork and Django to store a Pilot's logbook electronically.